growilabs/growi-docs/docs/en/dev/startup-v2/launch-system.md

 :::

-### Launch Front-end and Back-end Server
+### Launch Frontend and Backend Server

-In 2 separate terminals, run the front end client and back end server.
+In 2 separate terminals, run the frontend client and backend server.
 Either process can be terminated with `Ctrl-C`.

 ### Server for developing frontend